dawithers/battery/README.md

   battery discharge LEVEL[1-100]
     block power input from the adapter until battery falls to this level
-    eg: battery discharge 90
+    eg: battery discharge 75

   battery visudo
-    ensure you don't need to call battery with sudo This is already used in the setup script, so you should't need it.
+    ensure you don't need to call battery with sudo this is already used in the setup script, so you should't need it.

   battery update
     update the battery utility to the latest version